-Many women have trouble sleeping during the menopause.
+Many women have trouble sleeping during menopause.
+Homeopathic remedies can help to deal with Insomnia.
 Here I list some natural ways for you to improve your sleep during menopause.
-Homeopathic remedies can help to deal with insomnia.

-Insomnia is a very common symptom of menopause, but may not always be recognised as such.
-Sleep changes include difficulty going to sleep or falling asleep quickly only to spring wide-awake several times a night.
+Insomnia is a prevalent symptom of menopause but may not consistently be recognised as such.
+Sleep changes include difficulty sleeping or falling asleep quickly only to spring wide awake several times a night.

 book 15 minutes free now to find out how homeopathy can help you

 Some of the wakings can be linked to menopausal symptoms.
-Anxiety and worry can prevent us from getting to sleep, and when we finally get to nod off hot flushes can wake us again.
-Our sleep may also be disturbed by having to get up during the night to go to the toilet.
-It is also common to wake in the early hours of the morning, particularly if we go to sleep in an anxious state of mind with worries and concerns.
+Anxiety and worry can prevent us from getting to sleep, and when we finally get to nod off, hot flushes can wake us again.
+Our sleep may also be disturbed by getting up during the night to go to the toilet.
+It is also common to wake in the early morning hours, particularly if we sleep in an anxious state of mind with worries and concerns.
 Women often say that they can put up with night sweats, but they can’t cope with the lack of sleep.
 This continuous lack of sleep can lead to fatigue or depression.

-Some sleep problems may be related to the fact that perimenopause, like adolescence, is a time of transition in sleep patterns.
-Typically, this changes again after menopause, when we tend to need less sleep than during our 20s and 30s.
+Some sleep problems may be related to the fact that perimenopause, like adolescence, is a transition in sleep patterns.
+Typically, this changes again after menopause, when we need less sleep than during our 20s and 30s.
 Some women find daytime naps help during the transition.

-Try these simple steps to improve your chances of getting a good night’s sleep:
+Try these simple steps to improve your chances of getting a good night sleep:

 - You may need to improve your sleeping environment.
 Many people realise that their mattress has lost support and needs to be replaced.
 Don’t forget that you spend one-third of your life in bed!
-Most mattresses need to be replaced at least every 10 years.
-Maybe indulge in some nice new bed linen.
+Most mattresses need to be replaced at least every ten years.
+Maybe indulge in some lovely new bed linen.
 Make sure that your bed is a glorious haven!
-Go for natural fibers and avoiding fire-retardant materials.
+Go for natural fibres and avoid fire-retardant materials.
 Invest in blinds or curtains that are blocking the outside light completely.

 - Use your bedroom only for sleeping and making love.

-- If you are waking during the night and feeling anxious try to anticipate this problem by writing down worries that are on your mind.
-Make a list of things you need to do the next day before you go to bed, and then try and forget them.
+- Suppose you are waking during the night and feeling anxious.
+Try to anticipate this problem by writing down worries that are on your mind.
+Please make a list of things you need to do the next day before going to bed, and then try to forget them.
 This will help you calm down and means that you do not have everything rushing around in your mind as you try to go to sleep.

 - Consider using herbal tinctures such as Avena Sativa, best taken in warm water before bedtime.
 Alternatives include Valerian and Passiflora, and they all help to re-establish a good sleeping pattern.